⇆ Head to Head

 Is Creed Aventus still worth buying with all the batch variation talk?

 Yes.
-Modern batches (2022+) are more consistent than the community gives them credit for.
-You're getting a world-class fragrance regardless of batch.
+Modern batches (2022+) are more consistent than the discourse suggests.
+You’re getting a world-class fragrance regardless of batch.
 The variation discussion is mostly hobbyist noise at this point.

 Are there good dupes for either?

-Aventus has excellent dupes — Armaf Club de Nuit Intense Man EDP gets you 82%+ accuracy for around $30.
-Layton's dupes are weaker.
-Armaf Craze is the closest but sits around 70% accuracy.
-If you're on a budget, the Aventus dupe market is significantly stronger.
+Aventus has excellent dupes — Armaf Club de Nuit Intense Man EDP gets close to the original for around $30.
+Layton’s dupes are weaker.
+Armaf Craze is the closest, but the gap to Layton is wider than what CDNIM closes against Aventus.
+If you’re on a budget, the Aventus dupe market is significantly stronger.

 Which one is better for the office?